evildmp/BrachioGraph/docs/how-to/pantograph.rst

 ===================================

 The PantoGraph is an earlier version of the plotter that uses a slightly different design.
-The PantoGraph is more complex to build, and its geomtery imposes some limitations on its range of movement.
+The PantoGraph is more complex to build, and its geometry imposes some limitations on its range of movement.

+It's important to understand that while the BrachipGraph arms can move safely through most of their travel, for the PantoGraph there are many more combinations of angles that put them into impossible positions, which makes setting it up more challenging.

 .. image:: /images/pantograph.jpg
    :alt: 'The PantoGraph plotter'